Frequently Asked Questions

-- Are all sports camps held on the Princeton University Campus?
+- Are Princeton Sports Camps & Clinics held on the Princeton University Campus?

-Yes, all of our camps are held on the Princeton University Campus.
+Yes, all of our camps/clinics are held on the Princeton University Campus.

-Princeton University's Office of Conference & Event Services, in conjunction with the Department of Athletics.
-Princeton University does not permit outside groups/organizations to run sports camps on campus.
+The Department of Athletics.
+Princeton University does not permit outside groups/organizations to run sports camps/clinics on campus.

 What is the ratio of counselors to campers?

-A minimum 10:1 camper to counselor ratio is maintained at all camps.
-However, many of the camps are as low as 5:1.
+A minimum 10:1 camper to counselor ratio is maintained at all camps/clinics.
+However, many of the camps/clinics are as low as 5:1.

-After check-in there is a brief orientation meeting and then sessions begin.
+After check-in there is a brief orientation and/or welcome meeting and then sessions begin.

-We do not take deposits for camps.
-All camps must be paid in full at the time of registration.
+We do not take deposits for camps/clinics.
+All camps/clinics must be paid in full at the time of registration.

 Are there any exceptions made to the grade/age requirements?

-Each participant must meet the grade/age requirement for each camp by the start date.
+Each participant must meet the grade/age requirement for each camp/clinic by the start date.
 Due to various regulations we are unable to make any exceptions to this rule.

 Overnight camps close 2 days prior to the start of camp.
-Day camps and clinics close at 11:59pm the night before camp.
+Day camps and all clinics close at 11:59pm the night before camp/clinic.
 Team Camps close 7 days prior to the start of camp.

-Due to high demand, many camps fill prior to the registration deadline and early registration is recommended.
-Once a camp reaches capacity or the registration deadline, we are unable to add additional campers.
+Due to high demand, many camps/clinics fill prior to the registration deadline.
+Early registration is highly recommended.
+Once a camp/clinic reaches capacity or the registration deadline, we are unable to add additional campers.